drshahizan/courses/short/github-research.md

 - Managing dependencies and documenting research workflows
 - Archiving research projects with Zenodo integration

+### 8. Integration of GitHub with Visual Studio Code
+- Setting up Visual Studio Code for seamless integration with GitHub
+- Managing code repositories, branches, and pull requests from within Visual Studio Code
+- Utilizing Visual Studio Code extensions for enhanced GitHub integration in research projects

+### 9. Integration of GitHub with Google Colab
+- Integrating Google Colab with GitHub for collaborative research and code sharing
+- Cloning, editing, and synchronizing Colab notebooks with GitHub repositories
+- Leveraging the power of GitHub and Google Colab for data analysis and machine learning projects

+### 10. GitHub Repositories Citable Using Zenodo
+- Understanding the importance of citable research outputs
+- Integrating GitHub repositories with Zenodo for assigning DOIs and ensuring citability
+- Publishing research artifacts on Zenodo and managing versioning

 ## Target Audience
 This course is designed for researchers, scientists, graduate students, and academic professionals who want to enhance their research practices, streamline collaboration, and ensure effective version control using GitHub.